 While Affinity Publisher has been hugely improved since its beta release, thanks in part to Serif’s choice to involve users heavily in enhancing the program, there are still a few things that could do with further development, including:

 - Affinity Publisher can still feel, at times, a little buggy.
 Navigating on a Mac can force font sizes to balloon or shrink at random when using the Character panel, for example, while layer navigation can sometimes feel frustrating (see below).

 - Setting up a new document requires a little more thought.
 While InDesign automatically assigns facing pages, for example, Affinity Publisher requires the user to check and set this to begin on a left-hand page themselves.
-Not a problem for experienced users, but additional options like this can make the setting up process more fiddly.
+Not a problem for experienced users, but additional options like this can make the setup process more fiddly.

 - Layers are more difficult to use than InDesign.
 Creating layers on a Master page does not mean these layers are created on the main pages of your document, and vice versa, which can make using layers in Affinity Publisher feel a little clunky.

-- Affinity Publisher doesn’t provide built-in templates for document types, unlike InDesign, and given that the software is young, there are fewer Publisher templates available for download online than for InDesign.
+- Affinity Publisher doesn’t provide built-in templates for document types, unlike InDesign, and given that the software is young, there are fewer Affinity Publisher templates available for download online than for InDesign.
 Luckily for you, we’ve compiled a selection of the best Affinity Publisher templates on the web here: